seanpmaxwell/Typescript-Best-Practices/README.md

   - **Primitives/Arrays:** `UPPER_SNAKE_CASE`
   - **Objects**:
     - For value-objects, use `PascalCase` for the object name and any nested objects and `UPPER_SNAKE_CASE` for the keys holding readonly values.
-    - If an object is readonly but not a namespace-object (the whole is being passed as  value) and you need specific key names, UPPER_SNAKE_CASE is preferred for the object name.
+    - If an object is readonly but not a namespace-object (the whole object is being passed as  value) and you need specific key names, UPPER_SNAKE_CASE is preferred for the object name.
-    - For the objects exported from namespace-object scripts:
+    - Ultimately, name module-object scripts the same way the object is named in the code.
+Here are some tips for naming module-objects:
-      - If its functions are mostly static-logic (no initialization at startup-time), prefer `PascalCase`: i.e `import DateUtils from 'DateUtils.ts;`.
+      - Prefer `PascalCase` by default: i.e `import DateUtils from '@src/utils/DateUtils.ts;`.
-      - If its functions require initialization, prefer `camelCase`: i.e `import db from '@src/infra/db.ts;`.
+      - If its functions require a heavy amount of initialization (i.e. infrastructure-level scripts) and the module-object is used widely throughout your application, prefer `camelCase`: i.e `import db from '@src/infra/db.ts;`.
 - **All variables declared inside of functions except for type declarations**: `camelCase`
 - **Functions**:
   - `camelCase`: most of the time
   - `PascalCase`: for certain situations
     - JSX Elements
-    - Functions just meant to return mostly static data with little or no formatting: i.e. validator-factory-functions can be `PascalCase`.
+    - Functions just meant to return mostly static data with little or no formatting: i.e. value-factory-functions can be `PascalCase`.
   - Prepend functions returning non IO-data with a `get` and IO-data with a `fetch`: i.e. `getDateAsString()`, `async fetchUserRecords()`.
   - Prepend **validator-functions** with an `is`: `isValidUser(arg: unknown): arg is IUser`.
   - If you need to distinguish functions meant to throw an error from a counterpart function, append `OrThrow`: i.e. `findUserById(id: number): IUser | null` vs `findUserByIdOrThrow(id: number): IUser`.
-  - If you want to avoid collision with a built-in keyword (i.e. `new`/`delete`) append with an underscore (i.e. function new_(): IUser ...` in `User.model.ts`).
+  - If you want to avoid collisions with a built-in keyword (i.e. `new`/`delete`) append with an underscore (i.e. function new_(): IUser ...` in `User.model.ts`).
 - **Classes:** `PascalCase`
+- **Types**: `PascalCase`
-- **Types**: `PascalCase`.
-NOTE: traditionally it was common to prepend interfaces with an `I` and type-aliases with a `T` but these have fallen out of favor.
-I still recommend prepending interfaces with an `I` ONLY if you need prevent naming collisions between an interface and some other class/object counterpart.
+  - Traditionally it was common to prepend interfaces with an `I` and type-aliases with a `T` but these have fallen out of favor.
+I still recommend prepending interfaces with an `I` ONLY if you need prevent naming collisions between an interface and some other class/object counterpart: i.e. `IUser` <-- the database entity and `User` from 'User.module.ts` <-- `User` is a module-object.
 - **Booleans**: prefix with `is`

 **Abbreviations** and **Acronyms**: This is not an exact science and abbreviations/acronyms should generally be avoided for clarity BUT there are plenty of exceptions: